ASchmidt1024/blank-ebook/bl4nk.md

 $params = $app->getParams();
 ```

-Using the variable $app we'll query Joomla for the parameters and store that in the variable $params.
+Using the variable $app we'll query Joomla!™ for the parameters and store that in the variable $params.
 We will then use to query the page class:

 ```php
 $pageclass = $params->get('pageclass_sfx');
 ```

 A rather aptly named variable, $pageclass.
-The Page Class Suffix is a parameter in Joomla Menu Items.
-It is set in the Menu Item: \[Edit\] screen under the "Parameters \(Advanced\)" section.
-This will order Joomla to either add a new CSS class or modify the existing CSS class for elements in this specific Menu Item layout.
+The Page Class Suffix is a parameter in Joomla!™ Menu Items.
+It is set in the Menu Item: \[Edit\] screen under the "Page Display" section.
+This will order Joomla!™ to either add a new CSS class or modify the existing CSS class for elements in this specific Menu Item layout.

 ```php
 $tpath = $this->baseurl.'/templates/'.$this->template;